What Is Ash Wednesday? Why and How Christians Celebrate It

 Often called the Day of Ashes, Ash Wednesday starts Lent by focusing the Christian’s heart on repentance and prayer, usually through personal and communal confession.
 This happens during a unique Ash Wednesday service.

-During Mass (for Catholics) or worship service (for Protestants), the priest or pastor usually shares a penitential and reflective sermon.
-The mood is solemn - many services will have long periods of silence, and worshipers will often leave the service in silence.
+During Mass (for Catholics) or worship service (for Protestants), the priest or pastor will usually share a sermon that is penitential (expressing sorrow) and reflective in nature.
+The mood is solemn - many services will have long periods of silence and worshipers will often leave the service in silence.

-Usually, there is a responsive passage of Scripture centered around confession, read aloud about the leader and congregation.
-Attendees will experience communal confession and moments where they are prompted to confess sins silently and pray.
+Usually, there is a responsive passage of Scripture, usually centered around confession, read aloud about the leader and congregation.
+Attendees will experience communal confession, as well as moments where they are prompted to silently confess sins and pray.

 After all of this, the congregation will be invited to receive the ashes on their foreheads.
-Usually, the priest or pastor will put his finger into the ashes, spread them in a cross pattern on the forehead, and say, “From dust you came and to dust you will return.”
+Usually, as the priest or pastor will dip his finger into the ashes, spread them in a cross pattern on the forehead, and say, “From dust you came and from dust you will return.”

 In many congregations, the ashes are prepared by burning palm branches from the previous Palm Sunday.
 On Palm Sunday, churches bless and hand out palm branches to attendees, referencing the Gospels’ account of Jesus’ triumphal entry into Jerusalem, when onlookers lay palm branches on his path.

-The ashes of this holiday symbolize two main things: death and repentance.
+The ashes that are wore on the forehead on Ash Wednesdat symbolize two main things: death and repentance.
 “Ashes are equivalent to dust, and human flesh is composed of dust or clay (Genesis 2:7), and when a human corpse decomposes, it returns to dust or ash.”

 “When we come forward to receive ashes on Ash Wednesday, we are saying that we are sorry for our sins and that we want to use the season of Lent to correct our faults, purify our hearts, control our desires and grow in holiness so we will be prepared to celebrate Easter with great joy” (The CatholicSpirit.com).